 Is Facebook Today’s Heroin?
 Comic Book Art Explores Tech Addiction

-HEAD OF PRODUCT @ SUNDAY GOODS
+VP OF PRODUCT & TECHNOLOGY @ SUNDAY GOODS

 Art is often a mirror, reflecting the social issues and problems of the day.
 With the rise of addictive technologies, it’s not hard to see how phones have permeated everyday life, and become an intrinsic part of how we engage with one another.
 Over the last decade, this relationship with technology once illustrated with hope has soured, and a flood of satirical art displaying our enslavement to technology replaced that positive sentiment.

 Today, hundreds of articles drill into the technology companies’ broken promise to make our lives happier, instead highlighting their ability to hijack our attention and negatively affect our lives long term.
 As more executives from top tech companies exit their jobs and discuss their guilt for intentionally making addictive products, it has become clear things went too far, and that those leaders who ushered in this brave new world, didn’t or weren’t able to see what it would do to society.

 While the scapegoat for tech addiction has been social media (and more specifically Facebook), every part of our lives is affected by this relatively recent ability to feed any craving at any moment.
 It’s given rise to an epidemic of behavioral addictions including gambling, shopping, pornography, gaming, the list goes on.